bloomberg/chromium.bb/native_client_sdk/src/doc/nacl-and-pnacl.rst

 these limitations are critical for your application, you should use non-portable NaCl:

-* By its nature, PNaCl does not support architecture-specific instructions in an application (i.e., inline assembly).
-Future editions of PNaCl will attempt to mitigate this problem by introducing portable intrinsics for vector operations.
+* By its nature, PNaCl does not support architecture-specific instructions in an application (i.e., inline assembly), but tries to offer high-performance portable equivalents.
 * Currently PNaCl only supports static linking with the ``newlib`` C standard library (the Native Client SDK provides a PNaCl port of ``newlib``).
 Dynamic linking and ``glibc`` are not yet supported.
   Work is under way to enable dynamic linking in future versions of PNaCl.
-* In the initial release, PNaCl does not support vector types and SIMD.
 * In the initial release, PNaCl does not support some GNU extensions like taking the address of a label for computed ``goto``, or nested functions.